 5. How do I become certified to teach?

 The Georgia Professional Standards Commission is the licensing agency for the State of Georgia.
 To teach in a public school in Georgia, a certificate is required.
 The Georgia Professional Standard Commission's website can be accessed at www.gapsc.com.
 Please visit the website for detailed information regarding certification requirements.
-Prospective educators should refer to how to become a Georgia Educator link at http://www.gapsc.com/ProspectiveEducator/ProspectiveEducator.aspx for additional information.
-Noneducation majors should pay special attention to Rules 505-2-.01 through 505-2.04 found at www.gapsc.com.
+Prospective educators should refer to the How to Become a Georgia Educator link at http://www.gapsc.com/ProspectiveEducator/ProspectiveEducator.aspx for additional information.
+Non-education majors should pay special attention to Rules 505-2-.01 through 505-2.04, found at www.gapsc.com.

 6. Do you hire people on Provisional certificates?

 Provisional certificates are no longer available; however, Lowndes County Schools accepts applications from candidates who hold or are eligible for Non-Renewable Professional certification.
-Non-Renewable certificates are issued upon the request of the school district after all pre-certification requirements have been met and an employment recommendation has been approved.
-Acceptance of this certificate may be limited by the Elementary and Secondary Act and Non-Renewable certificated individuals may not be eligible for certain federally funded positions.
-Noneducation majors should pay special attention to Rules 505-2-.01 through 505-2.04.
-Please note that the acceptance of an application of employment does not guarantee that you will be called for an interview and it does not guarantee employment for any term.
+Non-Renewable certificates are issued upon the school district's request after all pre-certification requirements have been met and an employment recommendation has been approved.
+Acceptance of this certificate may be limited by the Elementary and Secondary Act, and Non-Renewable certificated individuals may not be eligible for certain federally funded positions.
+Non-education majors should pay special attention to Rules 505-2-.01 through 505-2.04.
+Please note that the acceptance of an employment application does not guarantee that you will be called for an interview and does not guarantee employment for any term.

 7. What is GTAPP?

-The Georgia Teacher Academy for Preparation and Pedagogy is an "alternative" route to certification for non-educator prepared individuals who desire to enter the teaching profession.
+The Georgia Teacher Academy for Preparation and Pedagogy is an "alternative" route to certification for non-educator-prepared individuals wanting to enter the teaching profession.
 Please refer to http://www.gapsc.com/EducatorPreparation/GaTAPP/GaTAPP.aspx and Rules 505-2-.01 through 505-2.04 at www.gapsc.com.
-The Georgia Professional Standards Commission website also provides a listing of approved program providers for GTAPP and traditional educator preparation programs.
+The Georgia Professional Standards Commission website also lists approved program providers for GTAPP and traditional educator preparation programs.

 Now you are ready to complete your employment application.